 Books by Nicholas Rhea

-The Constable books are probably Nicholas Rhea's best known work, since they form the rootstock from which the much-loved TV series, Heartbeat, sprang.
+The Constable books are probably Nicholas Rhea's best known work, and his family are delighted to announce that Joffe Books have now acquired world English digital and POD rights to the complete series, and are making the books easily available once again.
 Author Nicholas Rhea drew on his own experiences as a local bobby for a small Yorkshire village in the 1960s to chronicle the career of Constable Nick, from his first arrival in Aidensfield in Constable on the Hill (first published in 1979) to his retirement in Constable over the Hill (2011).
-And even after his retirement, Nick hasn't been taking it easy: he has been helping to create a small private police force of monk-constables serving Maddleskirk Abbey and its adjoining college (see below).

-There are more stories to be told, as well, about Nick's earlier life.
-Constable on Trial, the first volume of a projected new series, takes us back in time as Detective Constable Rhea, stationed in the popular seaside resort of Strensford as a somewhat raw recruit, is given an attachment to CID.
+Or go back to the start of Nick's career in Constable on Trial, which takes us back in time as Detective Constable Rhea, stationed in the popular seaside resort of Strensford as a somewhat raw recruit, is given an attachment to CID.
 As Nicholas Rhea explains, there is an autobiographical element in this, too: "When patrolling in uniform, especially in the lonely night hours, young constables would dream of becoming a detective or having their own country beat.
 I was no exception and although the seaside town where I served my two years' probation provided much of interest, the CID promised extra excitement and intrigue.

 Throughout his early days Nick, like many other detectives, nurses an ambition to arrest a murderer, but no opportunities come his way - until a killer on the run seeks refuge in Strensford and an elderly lady is found dead at home.